 The iPhone 5 was introduced by Phil Schiller during a keynote speech on September 12, 2012.
 It was available in black and white with 16, 32 or 64 GB.

-Apple has officially stopped supporting the popular iPhone with a 4″ display.
-Since October 30, 2018, it has been on the “vintage” list in the USA.
-The iPhone 5 is therefore considered “obsolete” or “discontinued”.
+Apple has officially discontinued support for the popular 4-inch iPhone.
+Since October 30, 2018, it has been on the "vintage" list in the US.
+The iPhone 5 is therefore considered "obsolete" or "discontinued."

 What does this mean for users?